Bug report #15780

 I know your dataset, so I know it is hard to share.
 But if it is a clean project file, I would try to do it using a Linux desktop.
 One because (I think) it is just more stable, but more because it is easier to get a backtrace IF there is a crash.

-#2 Updated by JW van Aalst almost 3 years ago
+#2 Updated by JW van Aalst over 3 years ago

 Thank you Richard for your tips.

 I've found that it doesn't just happen with the large QGIS project file, but also with very simple project files.